 Thousands of students and professionals across the globe dream of acquiring work experience in Spain.
 If you are one of them, you may opt for an internship.
-In fact, Spain welcomes every year thousands of interns wishing to benefit of its various professional opportunities along with discovering a new lifestyle.
-But above all, you are advised to inquire on the local labor market, on internship terms and conditions, as well as the cost of living in the country.
+In fact, Spain welcomes every year thousands of interns wishing to benefit of its various professional opportunities while discovering a new lifestyle.
+Above all, you are advised to enquire about the local labor market, internship terms and conditions, as well as the cost of living in the country.

-Indeed, the cost of living in Spain, although it is lower compared to neighboring countries, remains a key point to consider in the absence of any official regulations regarding remuneration for trainees.
+Though the cost of living in Spain is lower compared to neighbuoring countries, it remains a key point to consider in the absence of any official regulations regarding remuneration for trainees.
 You must, therefore, make sure to have sufficient funds to support yourself for the duration of your stay in the country.

 Good to know:

 Types of internships

-Internships in Spain are known as “practicas”.
+Internships in Spain are known as “practicas”or “becarios”.
 In general, these are curriculum integrated training courses leading to graduation.
-In fact, most university courses include a work placement module in order to allow students gain necessary experience before joining the labor market.
+In fact, most university courses include a work placement module in order to allow students to gain necessary experience before joining the labour market.
 Hence, Spain offers two types of internships: student internships and graduate internships.

-Student internships are regulated by an agreement between the university and the company which wants to offer an internship to the student through a "Programas de Cooperación Educativa".
+Student internships are regulated by an agreement (convenio) between the university and the company, which wants to offer an internship to the student through a "Programa de Cooperación Educativa".
 Thus, the student is not considered as an employee, and therefore it will not be remunerated.
-But the company may offer a compensation to the trainee.
+But the company may offer compensation to the trainee.
 Moreover, the trainee is supported by the students’ social security scheme in case of an accident.